-Some companies are turning to R&D in attempts to find ways to optimize efficiency, and increase production.
+How is This Possible?Some companies are turning to R&D in attempts to find ways to optimize efficiency, and increase production.
 However, this option is costly, both in terms of money, and time.
 It requires hiring teams, finding capital and conducting repeated experiments and tests.
 Meanwhile, other companies that have engaged in data analysis will have decreased their cost of delivering a barrel of oil by about 40%.
 Because data analytics yield maximized efficiency, companies also produce more oil.

 Interested in learning exactly how data analytics can do this?
 Well…we are going to keep you on your toes!
 Read tomorrow’s post to see how data can reduce expenditures, while still maximizing production.
 Here is a link to our blog.
 If you simply cannot wait, read this blog, “Data in Oil and Gas.”
 You can also read “Shale 2.0,” a report from The Manhattan Institute, where some of our statistics came from.